MarcBickel/CS-413/README.md

 # Multiple Generative Adversarial Networks Analysis for Predicting Photographers’ Retouching
+The final paper is named final_report.pdf and is included in the git repo.
 To be able to run CycleGAN, Pix2Pix and StarGAN, use:
 *git submodule update --init --recursive*

+## Dataset
+The dataset can be found [here](https://data.csail.mit.edu/graphics/fivek/) with all explanation related to it :

 ## Pre-processing